 To keep with tradition, serve these pinto beans with hot, freshly baked cornbread or cornbread muffins.
 Many Southerners insist on a spoonful of relish alongside their beans.
-Chow chow is wonderful with beans, or serve them with a corn relish, sweet pickle relish, or this quick tomato chutney.
-Add a salad to make a well-balanced lunch or dinner.
+Chow chow is wonderful with beans, or serve them with corn relish, sweet pickle relish, or this quick tomato chutney.
+Add a salad for a well-balanced lunch or dinner.

 1 pound dried pinto beans